LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Analysis

 \paragraph{b) Are the Selected Experts Truly Optimal in MoE Algorithms?}

-To assess whether SMoE algorithms fully exploit their expert capacity, we conduct a diagnostic perturbation experiment across seven architectures.
-Specifically, we intentionally degrade the routing decision by replacing the top-1 expert (the one with highest affinity score) with the top-$(K{+}1)$ expert.
-This allows us to measure each model's sensitivity to suboptimal expert assignments and reveal potential routing inefficiencies.
+To assess whether SMoE algorithms fully exploit their expert capacity, we conduct a diagnostic routing perturbation experiment across seven architectures.
+Specifically, we intentionally degrade the routing decision by replacing the top-1 expert (i.e., the expert with the highest affinity score) with the top-$(K{+}1)$ expert, and quantify the resulting performance change using $\Delta \text{Total Score}$ (see Appendix~\ref{subappx:drop1and2} for details).
+Here, a higher $\Delta \text{Total Score}$ indicates improved performance relative to the original routing configuration.
+This controlled perturbation allows us to systematically measure each model’s sensitivity to suboptimal expert assignments and to identify potential inefficiencies in expert utilization.
 Figure~\ref{fig:droptop1} reports the cumulative accuracy drop across benchmarks under two settings: replacing only the top-1 expert (\textit{DropTop1}) and replacing both the top-1 and top-2 experts (\textit{DropTop1$\&$2}).
 As expected, most SMoE variants exhibit performance degradation, confirming that precise expert selection is critical to maintaining model quality.
 Overall, in the language modeling (pretraining) setting, all methods suffer large and relatively uniform performance drops, reflecting a consistent reliance on precise expert routing across architectures.
 In contrast, vision-language models exhibit greater divergence.
-Notably, SMoE shows a counterintuitive \textbf{+2.3\% gain} under the DropTop1 perturbation suggesting that its original routing configuration may have failed to effectively utilize its expert capacity.
+Notably, SMoE shows a counterintuitive \textbf{a +2.3 gain in $\Delta \text{Total Score}$} under the \textit{DropTop1} perturbation suggesting that its original routing configuration may have failed to effectively utilize its expert capacity.
 This exposes a potential inefficiency in the router, where suboptimal expert choices actually yield better outcomes.
 Conversely, TC-MoE suffers the most severe degradation, highlighting its strong dependence on highly optimized, task-aligned routing decisions.